If I was making Wing Commander today, Star Citizen is what I would do.

 The first culmination of the procedural generation technology for the game, this patch will open up several large moons for players to interact with including the ability to seamlessly descend to the surface from space along with a swathe of new gameplay features such as item interaction.

 Squadron 42: Chapter 1 (TBA 2017)

 The first chapter in the single player story campaign developed primarily by Foundry 42 Manchester, a subsidiary of Cloud Imperium Games.

 Minimum System Requirements

 - Windows 7 (64 bit) – Service Pack 1, Windows 8 (64 bit)

 - DirectX 11 graphics card with 1GB Video RAM

 - Quad core CPU

 - 8GB Memory

-Cloud Imperium Games entered into a hardware partnership with Saitek to build a suite of Star Citizen controllers.
-These include 2 different styles of HOTAS joysticks.
-A high-end joystick with integrated touch screen, as well as a simpler model with a segmented keyboard for various configurations.
+Cloud Imperium Games entered into a hardware partnership with Saitek to build a suite of Star Citizen themed controllers.
+These include 2 different styles of HOTAS joysticks - a high-end joystick with integrated touch screen, and a more basic model with a segmented keyboard for various configurations.
 There are a variety of color options for these which are styled after the in-game starship manufacturing companies.